 Heart of the Village

 Heart of the Village (HOTV) is the name of our community enterprise, which now owns the Royal Oak.
-This building is soon to house the community shop (target date end October 2020) and a new coffee shop.
+This building has housed the community shop since the end of November (2020) and a new coffee shop.
 The pub has recently reopened too, now that Covid restrictions have been partially lifted.

 This website is in the process of change.
 As with HOTV itself, the centre of gravity will shift from campaigning and fundraising to information on the new businesses and plans for the future.